epw/consensus/Consensus Book.md

 **Name:** Markus, Zakiel, Kassandra, The Hooded One, Crystal, Zuri, Malaki, Jeyde, Andrzej, Kolden, Sheth

-**Why was your humanity trivialized?** Because of my anger, FIXME (because of my disability), because of my fear **Why is your humanity still in question?** Because I'm too different, because I can't stay still, because I'm afraid
+**Why was your humanity trivialized?** Because of my anger, because the world isn't accessible, because of my fear **Why is your humanity still in question?** Because I'm too different, because I can't stay still, because I'm afraid
 **Why are you hunted?** Because I hurt people, for my wealth, because I want to be